-Information disposition policies can be implemented across the entire organization, or they can be applied differently to different groups, such as offices, departments, or job functions.
-When making these decisions, organizations should consider what information is stored by each of these groups and how that information tends to flow within the organization.
+Information disposition policies can be implemented uniformly across an entire organization, or they can be applied differently to different groups, such as offices, departments, or job functions.
+When making these decisions, the organization should consider what information is stored by each of these groups and how that information tends to flow within the organization.